How to Become a Nevada School Counselor

 Step Two:

 Finally, now that you have some direction, get out there and begin looking for volunteering opportunities or even paid opportunities working in schools.
-You will thank yourself later after you learn whether or not a career in education is truly for you.

 Back to the top